 You know that I write the words “dream clients” a lot (that link takes you to a video that explains it in greater detail).
-These are like “super prospects.”
+These ideal customers are like “super prospects.”
 They will perceive what you do as creating massive value.
 They are the very top of the stack when it comes to prospects.
 This is where you should spend your time.

 What Is an Opportunity

 And finally, we come to opportunities.
-In order for a prospect to become an opportunity, they have to agree that they have something that they want to change and they are considering you as a potential partner in helping them make that change.
+In order for a prospect to become an opportunity, the contacts have to agree that they have something that they want to change and they are considering you as a potential partner in helping them make that change.
 That change might be around a problem or a challenge.
 Or it might be helping them to take advantage of some future-oriented opportunity.
 But unless they agree that they are going to explore change and consider you, you still have a prospect.

 It doesn’t matter how much pain your prospect is in.
 It doesn’t matter how much better things could be.
 Unless they want to change, it’s a prospect.
 If they can’t benefit from what you sell, they are a lead worth disqualifying.

 Filed under: Sales